draydeer/compromise/readme.md

 ## Global methods

-*get* - gets value by path like 'a.b.c' or ['a', 'b', 'c'].
+*get(context, path, default value)* - gets value by path like 'a.b.c' or ['a', 'b', 'c'].

-Returns default value if the path doesn't exists.
+Returns the default value, if the path doesn't exist.

 ```javascript
 let obj = {